Social Credit Party (New Zealand): Foundation

 The Social Credit Party was established as the Social Credit Political League.
 It was founded on 10 January 1953, and grew out of the earlier Social Credit Association.

 The party's first leader was Wilfrid Owen, a businessman.
-Much of the early activity in the party involved formulating policy and promoting Social Credit theories to the public.
+Much of the early activity in the party involved formulating policy and promoting social credit theories to the public.

 Early history (1953–1972)

 Social Credit gained support quickly, and in the 1954 elections, the party won 11.13% of the vote.
 The party failed to win seats in parliament under the first past the post electoral system.
 The party's quick rise did, however, prompt discussion of the party's policies.
 National saw Social Credit as a threat in the 1957 election and established a caucus committee to challenge their theories.
 Gustafson comments that the successes in some seats (Hobson, Rangitikei, East Coast Bays and Pakuranga) came from a "peculiar and infrequent combination of factors", with votes in those seats coming from "a handful of committed monetary reformers plus alienated National voters and the tactical voting of Labour supporters in a seat where Labour could not win".

-In 1960 P. H. Matthews replaced Owen as leader.
+In 1960 P. H. Matthews replaced Owen as leader, before being replaced three years later by Vernon Cracknell, an accountant.
 It was not until the 1966 election, however, that the party won its first representation in parliament.
-Vernon Cracknell, an accountant, won the Hobson electorate in Northland, a region that had been a stronghold of the Country Party.
+Cracknell managed to win the Hobson electorate in Northland in 1966, a region that had been a stronghold of the Country Party.
 Cracknell narrowly defeated the National Party's Logan Sloane, the incumbent, after having placed second in the previous two elections.

 Cracknell did not prove to be a good performer in parliament itself, however, and did not succeed in advancing the Social Credit manifesto.
 Partly due to this, and partly due to an exceptionally poor campaign, Cracknell was not re-elected in the 1969 election, returning Sloane to parliament and depriving Social Credit of its only seat.

 The following year, a leadership contest between Cracknell and another prominent Social Credit member, John O'Brien, ended in disaster, with brawling between supporters of each candidate.
 The damage done to the party's image was considerable.
 O'Brien was eventually victorious, but his blunt and confrontational style caused him to lose his position after only a short time in office.
 He split from Social Credit to found his own New Democratic Party.